Skin color independent robust assessment of capillary refill time: Materials and methods

-We developed a device to produce skin blanching on the volunteer’s forearm (Figure \ref{fig:fig1}(a)) by applying pressure.
-The device has a cylindrical structure terminated by a Teflon rounded end, that can smoothly slide inside a hollow acrylic cylinder and can be gently set to rest on the volunteer’s forearm.
-Teflon ending acts as a thermal insulator to prevent temperature changes in the skin.
-Cylindrical weight has a circular area of contact with the skin of 4 cm$^2$.
-The compress applied in the region of interest (ROI) of the volunteer’s forearms at a position 9 cm from the wrist-hand line.
+We built a cylindrical compression device to produce skin blanching on the volunteer’s forearm (Figure \ref{fig:fig1}(a)).
+The cylindrical device was terminated by a 4 cm$^2$, rounded Teflon contact surface, and smoothly slid inside a hollow external acrylic cylindrical vest to be gently set to rest on the volunteer’s forearm.
+The Teflon insulates the metal cylinder from the skin to prevent heat transfer.